R&D Tax Credits Explained – What are they? Do I Qualify?

 This enhanced pot of tax deductible spend has the effect of substantially reducing your corporation tax bill and if once applied it creates a loss, then you will also be eligible for a tax rebate typically within a six to eight week period from the point your claim is submitted.

-What Expenditure Counts As R&D?
+Counts As R&D?

 Thankfully the governments’ guidelines are broad.
 Let’s not forget that the reason the incentive exists is to drive innovation.
 The government and treasury wins when your business does.